Powerbomb-Finance/powerbomb-foundry/README.md

 **Info**

 This function can be called by vault contract only, alongside with `claimReward()` from vault contract.
-It calculate user portion of reward token(s), update user record and latest aToken balance, withdraw from Aave, and transfer to user.
+It calculate user portion of reward token(s), update user record and latest aToken balance after withdraw.
+Contract then withdraw user chosen token from Aave, and transfer to user.

 **Parameters**